SAT / ACT Prep Online Guides and Tips

 If you're looking to get into a local university or less competitive school, SAT averages are much more forgiving.

 For example, let's look at the University of Texas at San Antonio.
-Its middle 50% ranges are 510-600 for Math and 520-620 for EBRW.
-Therefore, for the UTSA, a composite score around the national average of 1051 on the SAT is definitely within range for admission.
+About 52 percent of admitted freshmen score between 1000 and 1199 on the SAT.
+About 27 percent score between 1200 and 1399.
+Therefore, for UTSA, a composite score around the national average of 1050 on the SAT is within range for admission, but you will want to score higher to increase your chances of acceptance.

 In other words, there are many universities that are much more forgiving of an average or just below average SAT score.
 Look up your local schools below using our guide to figure out what their score ranges are.